arnav2802/Modern-UI-Website-React-Tailwind-CSS/README.md

-# Modern UI website using react and tailwind CSS
+# Modern UI website using reactjs and tailwind CSS

 Used multiple rich assets to give a high quality touch to the website and used many libraries of react to create a great visual effect on the website.